 Owners will agree that Pomeranians are some of the smartest dogs that the canine kingdom has to offer.
-In this article, we’ll examine how we measure these dog’s intelligence and reasons why Pomeranians are so smart.
+In this article, we’ll examine how we measure the Pomeranian’s intelligence and the 3 reasons why Poms are such intelligent dogs.

 How We Measure a Pomeranian’s Intelligence

 As mentioned, Pomeranians are “bright dogs.”
 But how did we come to this conclusion?
-Stanley Coren, a pHD and canine psychologist from the University of British Columbia, is responsible for our current list of the smartest dogs.
+Stanley Coren, a pHD and canine psychologist from the University of British Columbia, is credited for developing our list of the smartest dog breeds.

 - The number of repetitions it took for a dog breed to learn a brand new command.
-The less repetitions, the higher they scored.
+The fewer repetitions necessary, the higher they scored.

 - The success rate of a dog breed obeying a known command on the first attempt.
-A higher success rate is associated with greater dog intelligence.
+A higher success rate is associated with greater dog intelligence and obedience.

-Stanley Coren received a ton of responses, however, not all breeds made his ranking list.
-To minimize outliers and flukes, only dog breeds with at least 100 assessments qualified.
+Stanley Coren received a ton of responses, however, not all breeds qualified for his final ranking list.
+To reduce any anomalies, only dog breeds with at least 100 assessments qualified.
 This meant that rare dog breeds, without enough assessments, didn’t make the cut.

 How Pomeranians Performed

 Is it really a surprise that Pomeranians scored extremely well?
-In fact, they’re in the second smartest dog category, aptly named the “bright dogs” category.
+They performed so well that they’re in the second smartest dog class, called the “bright dogs” category.
 But what does this actually mean for the Pomeranian breed?

 What this meant was, Pomeranians were able to learn a new command with just 5 to 15 repetitions, on average.
-Depending on the complexity of the command, you would be able to teach a Pom a new trick in just a few minutes!
+Depending on the complexity of the command, you would be able to teach a Pomeranian a new trick in just a few minutes!

-On the other hand, Pomeranians are able to obey a known command on the first attempt with an 85% (or better) success rate.
+Impressively, Pomeranians were able to obey a known command on the first attempt with an 85% (or better) success rate.
 Perhaps it’s their love for the owners or their loyalty.
 No matter what the reason is, you cannot deny their obedience.

-Just for reference, other popular dog breeds in the Pom’s intelligence class includes, both Corgi breeds, the Bernese Mountain Dog, Cocker Spaniel, Standard Schnauzer and the Weimaraner.
+And just for reference, other popular dog breeds in the Pomeranian’s intelligence class include both Corgi breeds, the Bernese Mountain Dog, Cocker Spaniel, Standard Schnauzer and the Weimaraner.
 Plus, so many more!